brunoborges/100-prisoners/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 Areas for improvement:

-- 🌐 Enhanced web visualization
+- 🌐 Enhanced web visualization with better UI/UX
+- 🎮 Additional GUI features (different strategies, statistics export)
-- 📈 Additional statistical analysis
+- 📈 More comprehensive statistical analysis and reporting
-- 🔧 Performance optimizations
+- 🔧 Performance optimizations for large numbers of prisoners
-- 📚 More comprehensive documentation
+- 📚 More comprehensive documentation and tutorials
-- 🧮 Support for different strategies comparison
+- 🧮 Support for comparing different strategies
+- 🎨 Improved visual design and animations
+- 📊 Data export capabilities (CSV, JSON, etc.)

 ## 📜 License